 Once the formalities are fulfilled, the enforcing German court will declare the England & Wales judgment enforceable without re-examining the entire case.
 As soon as the judgment is recognised by a German court and the papers have been properly served to the debtor you can take local enforcement measures.
 Effective service on the debtor can sometimes be a problem.

 Please note that the debtor basically can still try to appeal the UK judgment in Germany but the reasons of appeal are very limited.
 An appeal will only be successful if:

 - the judgment goes against the so called „ordre public“, i.e. core public policy of the enforcing member state;

 - the judgment is irreconcilable with an earlier judgment given in a member state involving the same causes of action and between the same parties.

 This is very rarely the case between the UK and Germany and such appeal will therefore most likely be dismissed by the German court.
 By appealing the debtor can delay enforcement for another few months.
 Pending such appeal by the debtor you should take interim measures to preserve assets in Germany which is possible under German law.

-In case you have not started court proceedings yet and when you are sure that the debtor will still be resident in Germany (or at least have assets there) when the court renders the judgement, then it may be the better alternative to sue the debtor in Germany right from the start.
-This may be cheaper and quicker and you will not have to bother with getting a UK court order recognised in Germany.
+In case you have not started court proceedings yet and when you are sure that the debtor will still be resident in Germany (or at least have assets there) when the court renders the judgment, then it may be the better alternative to sue the debtor in Germany right from the start.
+This may be cheaper and quicker, and you will not have to bother with getting a UK court order recognised in Germany.

 More information: here>>